Identification, Images, & Information

 Food

 Male and female adults feed on nectar and plant juices and only females feed on blood because a blood meal is usually required for development of eggs.
-Females can feed on the blood of amphibians, birds, reptiles, and mammals - including humans.
+Hosts may include amphibians, birds, reptiles, and mammals.

 Click here to learn how mosquitos bloodfeed.